pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep4.md

   - A concise explanation is provided in the interactive tutorial: [`$state`](https://svelte.dev/tutorial/svelte/state) and [`$derived`](https://svelte.dev/tutorial/svelte/derived-state).
   - For a more in depth look, check out the Svelte docs: [`$state`](https://svelte.dev/docs/svelte/$state) and [`$derived`](https://svelte.dev/docs/svelte/$derived).
 - Notice how `postType` is used to determine whether the page is a blog or projects page.
 - `onclick` is an example of how Svelte handles [event listeners](https://svelte.dev/tutorial/svelte/dom-events).
-You may come accross the `on:click` syntax in other Svelte tutorials, [it is older Svelte syntax](https://svelte.dev/docs/svelte/legacy-on), not Svelte 5.
+You may come across the `on:click` syntax in other Svelte tutorials, [it is older Svelte syntax](https://svelte.dev/docs/svelte/legacy-on), not Svelte 5.

 ## Wrapping Up Step 4